 HOW THIS WORKS

-Next, fill in the simple form at the bottom of the page and click Submit.
+Scope out the terminology below to decide which package is best for your project.
+Then fill out the form at the bottom of the page and click Submit.

-Once I receive your message, I’ll check out your work to see if I can help (i.e., if it’s first draft quality, I may ask that you clean it up and resubmit).
-If all is well, I’ll contact you to let you know if everything will work out according to schedule.
-If so, you will receive further instructions, including where to send payment, etc.
+Once I receive your message, I’ll check out your work to see if I can help.
+If all is well, I’ll contact you to confer further, confirm the schedule, and provide further instructions on where to send payment, etc.

 - Payment accepted via PayPal only.

-- Edits will begin immediately or as communicated, but payment in full is required before I will release the edited work back to you.
+- Edits will begin immediately or as communicated, but payment in full is required before edited work is released back to you.

 - All edits will be performed using Track Changes in Word.